Social vulnerability: Vulnerability to natural hazards, or climate vulnerability

 Natural hazards reveal the level of social vulnerability of individuals and communities.
-The way people, or communities, are able to "respond to, cope with, recover from, and adapt to hazards" can indicate the measure of vulnerability.
+The way people or communities can "respond to, cope with, recover from, and adapt to hazards" can indicate the degree of vulnerability.
 In the wake of a disaster event, factors like economic, demographic, and housing conditions can determine vulnerability, adaptive capacity, and preparedness.
-Flooding, for example, will affect a homeowner who's basement has flooded differently than a renter who's basement apartment has also flooded.
+Flooding, for example, will affect a homeowner whose basement has flooded differently from a renter whose basement apartment has also flooded.

 Collective vulnerability, or community vulnerability

 Collective vulnerability is a state in which the integrity and social fabric of a community is or was threatened through traumatic events or repeated collective violence.
 In addition, according to the collective vulnerability hypothesis, shared experience of vulnerability and the loss of shared normative references can lead to collective reactions aimed to reestablish the lost norms and trigger forms of collective resilience.

-This theory has been developed by social psychologists to study the support for human rights.
-It is rooted in the consideration that devastating collective events are sometimes followed by claims for measures that may prevent that similar event will happen again.
-For instance, the Universal Declaration of Human Rights was a direct consequence of World War II horrors.
+Social psychologists have developed this theory to study the support for human rights.
+It is rooted in the consideration that devastating collective events are sometimes followed by claims for measures that may prevent a similar event from happening again.
+For instance, the Universal Declaration of Human Rights was a direct consequence of the horrors of World War II.
 Psychological research by Willem Doise and colleagues shows indeed that after people have experienced a collective injustice, they are more likely to support the reinforcement of human rights.
 Populations who collectively endured systematic human rights violations are more critical of national authorities and less tolerant of rights violations.
 Some analyses performed by Dario Spini, Guy Elcheroth and Rachel Fasel on the Red Cross' "People on War" survey shows that when individuals have direct experience with the armed conflict are less keen to support humanitarian norms.
-However, in countries in which most of the social groups in conflict share a similar level of victimization, people express more the need for reestablishing protective social norms as the human rights, no matter the magnitude of the conflict.
+However, in countries where most social groups in conflict experience similar levels of victimization, people express a greater need to reestablish protective social norms, such as human rights, regardless of the conflict's magnitude.